 Honorably/medically discharged veterans The Tri-County Veterans Honor Guard is looking for your participation to honor veterans whose families wish to have full military honors at their gravesite.
 If you would like more information, or be part of this great organization, please contact Howard Miller, commander, 865-497-3161 or Gary Hansard, adjutant, 423-626-4550.
 Just like “back in the day” when you actively served, all uniforms are furnished.

 The Claiborne Public Library is offering free computer classes for beginners.
 Participants will learn how to use email, Facebook, Microsoft Word, TEL and R.E.A.D.S. programs and will become familiar with common computer terms and features.
 The classes last six weeks and will be held each Wednesday from noon to 2 p.m.
 For more information, or to register, call 423-626-5414.

-Disabled American Veterans meet the first Tuesday of every month at 1703 Main St. Tazewell (next door to the Claiborne Progress office).
+Disabled American Veterans meet on the first Tuesday of every month.
+The meetings are held at 7 p.m. at 1703 Main St. Tazewell (directly next door to the Claiborne Progress office).
 All vets are welcome.
 Also, find us on Facebook.

 Cumberland Gap Meetings

 The regular monthly meetings for the Town of Cumberland Gap Board of Mayor and Alderman will be held the first Monday evening of every month at 7 p.m. at the Cumberland Gap Town Hall, 330 Colwyn Street.
 The Cumberland Gap Beer Board meeting will follow.
 The public is invited to attend.

 At least one week before the regular scheduled meeting the board holds a planning meeting to review and finalize the agenda.
 Those meetings begin at 6 p.m. and are usually held the Monday before the regular scheduled meeting.
 The public is invited to attend.